MarramWind Offshore Windfarm

 Have your say

-Third statutory consultation open 18 August to 9 September 2025
+Fourth statutory consultation open 30 October to 13 November 2025

-Our vision is to develop an offshore windfarm in a considered way that is sensitive to the needs and expectations of local stakeholders.
-We are committed to ensuring stakeholders understand our proposals and have the opportunity to provide feedback on the project’s design, construction and operation.
+Our vision is to develop an offshore windfarm in a considered way that is sensitive to the needs and expectations of local stakeholders and we are committed to ensuring stakeholders understand our proposals and have the opportunity to provide feedback.

 Please find details below of how you can get involved and have your say.